yawitzd/DSI-NYC-1/curriculum/week-02/2.0-github-blogs/readme.md

 ### Getting started
 Here are the four basic steps to getting set up:

-1. Fork a blog layout you like (see below)
+1. Fork a blog layout you like.
+I recommend starting with [Jekyll Now](https://github.com/barryclark/jekyll-now)]
 2. Under settings, rename your fork ```yourusername.github.io```
 3. Clone the fork to your local machine: